-In the review by Henard and Szymanski (2014) they conclude that out of the 24 determinants of product-development performance only five, i.e. product advantage, market potential, meeting customer needs, predevelopment task proficiencies and dedicated resources, are salient determinants of product development performance.
+In the review by Henard and Szymanski (2014) they conclude that out of the 24 product-development of determinants performance only five, i.e. product advantage, market potential, meeting customer needs, predevelopment task proficiencies and dedicated resources, are salient determinants of product development performance.

-Created with Vol. 6, Number 4, Dec 2016
+Vol. 6, Number 4, Dec 2016